 During the review process, priority will be given to institutions that are determined to be high-need by the percentage of MAP grant recipients at the institution.
-Additionally, 5 bonus points will be awarded to institutions that did not receive an ESHI grant in FY 2023 or FY 2024.
+Additionally, priority will be given to institutions that foster collaboration between local K-12 schools and HOUSE Liaisons to facilitate the transition to college for students receiving services under the McKinney-Vento Homeless Assistance Act and/or students under the care of the Illinois Department of Children and Family Services.
+Also, five bonus points will be awarded to institutions that have not received an ESHI grant previously.